ElenaVorobeva/Game/README.md

 # Game
-A game where a virus eats people.
+A game where a virus eats apples.

 https://elenavorobeva.github.io/Game/